Barra Fusion Cat 1bis EUK - Supported Countries and Network Settings

 Table of Contents

-The Barra Fusion allows for the use of Cat 1bis connectivity.
+The Barra Fusion EUK allows for the use of Cat 1bis connectivity.

 This allows for the network profile to be optimised for your specific use-case and the site of your application.

-All of this can be done via the Network settings on OEM.
+All of this can be done via the Network settings on Device Manager.
 This article details the specific parameters that are possible for the Cat 1bis devices regarding networks, and the purpose of these parameters.

 To set a network profile on a device, you need to be able to set the admin parameters.
 For more information on these steps, please see Setting the Network Profile.
 The steps for Cat 1bis devices works the same as for NB-IoT/LTE-M devices, with different parameters under the Network settings tab.